pdjonov/vec3.net/Content/posts/2025-11-21-adjusting-shader-assembly-with-regex.md

 The logic was simple.
 If `OpDecorateBuiltInMatcher` found a hit for `ClipDistance` but `OpCapabilityMatcher` didn't, then inject an `OpCapability ClipDistance` into the text and reassemble the shader.
 Took almost no time to code it up...

-As it turned out, the missing `OpCapability ClipDistance` was _not_, in fact, the problem.
+But it didn't help.
+The missing `OpCapability ClipDistance` was _not_, in fact, the problem.
 The Quest 3's driver happily ignores its absence just like every other driver seems to.
-There is _something else_ that it objects to.
+There is _something else_ that it objects to, so the search went on.

 ## Trying different things

-The first thing to do at this point is confirm that `ClipDistance` actually _works_ on the Quest 3.
-It's such a basic feature and so important for _a lot_ of rendering techniques that I couldn't imagine _that_ being broken, but I had to check regardless.
+The first thing to do at this point was confirm that `ClipDistance` actually _works_ on the Quest 3.
+It's such a basic feature and important for some very powerful _and common_ rendering techniques, so I couldn't imagine _that_ being broken, but I had to check regardless.
 To do that, I dusted off my old GLSL-based pre-Slang graphics pipeline compilation model.

-Step one: Go back to my RenderDoc capture and ask it to _decompile_ my shader module into GLSL.
+Step one: Go back to my RenderDoc capture and ask it to _decompile_ my shader module into (very ugly) GLSL.

 Step two: Paste that into a file and put it in my build in place of (well, next to) the Slang source.
 Point the pipeline definition at the GLSL source.